VikParuchuri/boston-python-ml/index.md

 * 156 teams participated, along with 9 vendors of existing automated assessment tools.
 * You can find a paper on the vendor results at http://www.scoreright.org/NCME_2012_Paper3_29_12.pdf .
   * Participating vendors were American Institutes for Research, McGraw-Hill, Carnegie Mellon (Lightside), ETS, MetaMetrics, Measurement, Inc. , Pearson, Pacific Metrics, and Vantage Learning.
+* A second competition took place soon after for the scoring of short essays (http://www.kaggle.com/c/asap-sas)

 --- .class #id